Defending champ Georgia vs. Cinderella TCU for CFP title

 Georgia has won them all, including the last in the 2016 Liberty Bowl.

-Coming off a losing 2021 season and picked to finish seventh in their conference before the season, the Horned Frogs have embraced the underdog role and thrived on the being doubted.
+Coming off a 5-7 season in 2021 and picked to finish seventh in their conference before the season, the Horned Frogs have embraced the underdog role and thrived on the being doubted.

 “We know we’re going to hear it again.
 It’s not going to stop now,” first-year coach Sonny Dykes said.
 “We got to do what we did this game (against Michigan).
 We’ve got to answer that criticism and show up and do what we’re supposed to do.